Holding Hope: How can we navigate uncertain times and cultivate resilient communities?

 In the words of Vanessa Machado de Oliveira Andreotti, “instead of drowning in hopelessness, how can we learn to face our reality with humility and accountability?”
 How can we learn to feel our emotions in a healthy way?
 What skills do we need to feel empowered to take action?
 How can we collaborate to make change in our community?

-To address these questions, we are planning a 2-day workshop series open to all in the Middletown area.
-Participants of all ages will be invited to share, listen, and discover how our community - young and seasoned alike - have stayed centered and hopeful.
-What's in your toolkit for staying present and positive in these uncertain times?
+We held a 2-day workshop series open to all in the Middletown area.
+Participants of all ages were invited to share, listen, and discover how our community - young and seasoned alike - have stayed centered and hopeful.
+Together, we explored, broke bread, discussed, and learned from each other's valuable gifts of resiliency.
+Each participant took home tools and resources to build a “toolkit” to support their efforts.

 This series is cosponsored by The Allbritton Center for the Study of Public Life, Wesleyan Sustainability Office, Center for the Arts, ARTFARM, and Free Center.